Help! I Owe Between 50k and 100k in Taxes. What Should I Do?

 Wage Garnishment

-If the IRS levies your salary, a portion of each pay period will be sent to the IRS until you make other arrangements to pay your outstanding taxes or the amount owed is paid in full.
+If the IRS levies your wages, a portion of each pay period will be sent to the IRS until you make other arrangements to pay your outstanding taxes or the amount owed is paid in full.
 A portion of your wages may be excluded from the levy, and the difference will be paid to you.

-With the levy, the IRS distributes Publication 1494, which explains to your employer how to calculate the amount exempt from the levy.
+With the levy, the IRS distributes Publication 1494, which explains how to calculate the amount exempt from the levy to your employer.
 Your employer will give you three days to complete and return a Statement of Dependents and Filing Status.
 If you fail to return the statement within three days, your exempt amount is calculated as if you were married and filing separately with no dependents.
-If you have multiple sources of income, the IRS may apportion the exemptions to just one of your income sources and seize 100% of the money coming in from your other jobs.

 Loss of Passport